 The Notre Dame student body plays an important role in the success of teams that represent the University.
 Anyone who has attended a football pep rally or seen a top-ranked basketball team upset in the Purcell Pavilion knows why.
-The pride and loyalty displayed by "the greatest student body in the world" are a moving force that embodies the spirit of the Notre Dame community.
-Athletic contests at Notre Dame are an integral part of the social life as well as an opportunity for the athletically gifted to test their skills with the nation's best.
+The pride and loyalty displayed by the Leprechaun Legion are moving forces that embody the spirit of the Notre Dame community.
+Athletic contests at Notre Dame are an integral part of the social life as well as an opportunity for the athletically gifted to compete against the nation's best.